 Senior center art group — The Cape Henlopen Senior Center is hosting an art group on Tuesdays from 10:30 a.m. to 1:25 p.m.
 The group focuses on acrylic watercolor work.
 There is a fee for classes.
 For more information or to join, call (302) 227-2055, Mondays through Fridays, between 8 a.m. and 3 p.m

 AARP meetings — The South Coastal Chapter of AARP 5226 meets the third Tuesday of each month, except for July and August, at Cripple Creek.
 The social hour starts at 11 a.m., with luncheon at noon and the business meeting and program starting at 1 p.m.
-Reservations are required for the luncheon and can be made by calling Mary Ann Dougherty at (302) 541-9412 or emailing her at firstname.lastname@example.org, or calling Allys Macken at (914) 819-2992.
-Membership dues are $7 per year, in addition to the national membership.
+Reservations are required for the luncheon and can be made by calling Mary Ann Dougherty at (302) 541-9412 or emailing her at email@example.com.
+Membership dues are $10 per year, in addition to the national membership.
 For information, call Dottie Rieck at (302) 539-2654, Lee Shoff at (302) 539-6952 or visit the website at www.southcoastalaarp.org.

 Railroad club — The Delaware Seaside Railroad Club meets on the second Tuesday of each month at 7 p.m. at the South Coastal Library , 43 Kent Avenue in Bethany Beach.
 For information and location of the meeting, call Bill Mixon at (302) 827-4278.

-Fenwick Island Lions meetings — The Fenwick Island Lions Club, serving Fenwick, Roxana, Selbyville and South Bethany, welcomes all area residents and visiting Lions to its luncheon meetings at Harpoon Hanna’s on Route 54 at noon on the first and third Monday of each month.
-Its 65 members, both men and women, have a mission to make a positive difference in the community and have fun at the same time.
-For more information, call (302) 436-8216 or visit www.filc22d.org.
+Fenwick Island Lions meetings — The Fenwick Island Lions Club, serving Fenwick, Roxana, Selbyville and South Bethany, is welcoming new members.
+Its luncheon meetings are at Harpoon Hanna’s on Route 54 at noon on the first and third Monday of each month, with lunch costing $14.
+Its 71 members, both men and women, have a mission to serve the community., including raising funds for scholarships, vision screening and organizing the Selbyville Halloween Parade For more information, call (302) 436-8216 or visit www.filc22d.org.

 Needlepointers — The Seashore Chapter of the American Needlepoint Guild meets the first Monday of each month from 10 a.m. to 2 p.m. in the CHEER Community Center, at the corner of Route 9 and Sand Hill Road.
 For more information, call Linda at (302) 644-1523.